ecnuyoung/epsen.github.com/index.md

 # <center><font face="黑体">A short course on empirical processes</font></center>

-Most of all contants are from the book *A Gentle Introduction to Empirical Process Theory and Applications* written by Bodhisattva Sen. Below, we shall make a section by section summary, and give some answers to the potential questions in this book.
+<h1 style="text-align:center">Most of all contants are from the book *A Gentle Introduction to Empirical Process Theory and Applications* written by Bodhisattva Sen. Below, we shall make a section by section summary, and give some answers to the potential questions in this book.<h1>

 ## 1. Introduction to empirical processes